 The idea of seeking the truth is a non-sequitur (it doesn’t make sense).
 Truth is what you are, so how can you seek it?
 But, you can learn about it.
 And perhaps most importantly, you can learn to not turn away from it, because that is where we all get into trouble.

 We are afraid of the truth because it makes us feel exposed and vulnerable.
 But what did Christ teach us?
 “Love one another.”
 What was in the Ten Commandments?
 “Don’t lie,” “don’t cheat,” “don’t steal,” etc.

-We hide form the truth by creating beliefs or “opinions” as Seng-ts’an called them.
+We hide from the truth by creating beliefs or “opinions” as Seng-ts’an called them.
 Consider for a moment, what is a belief?
-Sometimes beliefs reflect the truth, as in, “All men are created equal.”
+Sometimes beliefs reflect the truth, as in, “All people are created equal.”

 But most often, beliefs are created to hide from the truth.
 They allow us to cover up our own feelings of inadequacy.
 “Blacks are stupid.”
 “Hispanics are lazy.”
 “Women are . . .”
 “Kathy is . . .”
 Beliefs give us permission to run our lives from our egos instead of from the truth.
 Beliefs are typically expressions of ego, and Seng-ts’an tells us, “Don’t go there.”

 Many people experience the conflict between truth and belief when they try to meditate.
 Meditation requires you to stop thinking.
 And when the mind pauses, in those few moments, you can start to feel the truth.
 For many people, the conflict between the truth and the beliefs they hold about themselves is simply too threatening.
 Sitting in meditation means giving up control of the mind – the instrument of the ego and the mother of belief.